netket/netket/docs/advanced/custom_expect.md

 of a function, instead of the more limited single dispatch used in traditional Object-Oriented programming.
-Significant inspiration has been taken from the [Julia programming language](https://julialang.org/), and NetKet relies on an somehwat-faithfull implementation of Julia's dispatch into python, provided by the [plum-dispatch](https://github.com/wesselb/plum) package.
+Significant inspiration has been taken from the [Julia programming language](https://julialang.org/), and NetKet relies on an somewhat-faithful implementation of Julia's dispatch into python, provided by the [plum-dispatch](https://github.com/wesselb/plum) package.

 If you are already familiar with multiple-dispatch, you can skip this section.